usualnik/Portfolio/README.md

 + **Splines**
 + **And many more features**

+![OVERDLOW Code example](/images/OverflowCode1.png)

 For Unity proggramming i'd prefer using JetBrains Rider.

-![OVERDLOW Code example](/images/OverflowCode1.png)
+I am always trying to clean and refactor my code.
+It's common for me to follow unity|c# naming conventions.